-Lots of service employees -- from waiters, waitresses, and bartenders to gardeners, cleaning staff, movers, and counter people -- receive tips from satisfied customers.
-In fact, some employees earn more money in tips than in wages.
+Lots of service employees receive tips from satisfied customers, from waiters, waitresses, and bartenders to gardeners, cleaning staff, and movers.
+In fact, some employees earn more money in tips than in hourly wages.

 A couple of states have different rules, however, intended to make sure customers know what they're paying for.
-For example, New York's highest court recently found that companies have to give all mandatory service charges to their employees unless they make it clear to customers that the company is keeping the money.
-And, the state of Washington requires companies to tell customers -- on menus and receipts -- what portion of a mandatory service charge goes to the employee who served the customer.
+For example, New York's highest court has held that companies must give all mandatory service charges to their employees unless they make it clear to customers that the company is keeping the money.
+Similarly, the state of Washington requires companies to indicate on menus and receipts what portion of a mandatory service charge goes to the employee who served the customer.

 To learn more about the rules governing tips and wages, get Your Rights in the Workplace, by Barbara Kate Repa (Nolo).